Listening Skills Instruction

 Practice repeating back a series of words just heard by playing games where each student adds on a new word and the next person has to repeat the previous words and then add another word.
 For example, "I went on a trip to the grocery store and bought an apple, a banana, a carrot....."
 Students can add an item using the alphabet or alternatively, simply add on a theme related item.

 Encourage the student to follow directions.
-There are many fun follow direction games that can be played with students of all ages.
+There are much fun follow direction games that can be played with students of all ages.

 Encourage the student to begin remembering sounds, words, and stories by helping them: